 First of all, I would say: “Buy quality.”
-Cheap, unbranded kites don’t usually fly well or last long.
+Cheap, unbranded kites don’t usually fly well or last long, although they can be fun while they last.
 And certainly there is no back-

 Secondly, my advice would be: “Buy big.”
 If you start with a small kite and get interested, you will soon want a larger one, so why not start with the large one and save money and time?
 (I learnt this the hard way!)
 Flying a large kite is usually no harder, and is often easier, than flying a small one.
 Sure, a big kite pulls more, but even something like a 12ft delta is very manageable for any adult or mature teenager.